Thiago099/json-ripper/README.md

 "any text": a key to be matched in a object
 "*": a array to be matched in the object
-":": optional paramter, at the end, that is a alias for the column
+":": optional paramter, at the end, that is a alias for the column "?": if the fist character is a interrogation, the match is optional
 ```